 b.
 "Good Reason" has the meaning set forth in the Participant's employment agreement or other services agreement with the Company or any of its Subsidiaries.
 If the Participant does not have an employment agreement or other services agreement with the Company or any of its Subsidiaries or if "Good Reason" (or a similar word or phrase) is not defined in any such agreement, "Good Reason" means the occurrence of one or more of the following events without the Participant's written consent: (i) if the Participant is an executive officer of the Company, a material reduction in the Participant's authority, duties or responsibilities with the Company and its Subsidiaries, (ii) any material reduction in Participant's base salary and (iii) the requirement by the Company that the Participant relocate Participant's principal place of service to a location that increases the Participant's commute by at least fifty (50) miles; provided, however, that no event described herein shall constitute "Good Reason" unless (A) the Participant provides written notice of the event within thirty (30) days following the Participant's actual knowledge of the first occurrence of such Good Reason event, and (B) the Company or any of its Subsidiaries has not cured such event within sixty (60) days of receipt of such notice.
-For the avoidance of doubt, Good Reason shall not exist hereunder unless and until the sixty (60) day cure period following receipt by the Company of the Participant's service shall terminate for Good Reason on the day following expiration of such (60) day cure period.
+For the avoidance of doubt, Good Reason shall not exist hereunder unless and until the sixty (60) day cure period following receipt by the Company of the Participant's written notice expires and the Company or any of its Subsidiaries shall not have cured such circumstances, and in such case, the Participant's service shall terminate for Good Reason on the day following expiration of such (60) day cure period.

 c.
-"Grant Notice" means the Notice of Restricted Stock Unit Award Grant delivered to the Participant with this Award Agreement.
+"Grant Notice" means the Notice of Performance-Based Restricted Stock Unit Award Grant delivered to the Participant with this Award Agreement.